Winner: 12 Years a Slave

 Other nominees: Christian Bale (American Hustle), Bruce Dern (Nebraska), Chiwetel Ejiofor (12 Years a Slave), Leonardo DiCaprio (The Wolf of Wall Street)

 Perhaps Matthew McConaughey is the best actor of 2014, but I cannot help but compare his performance and win to that of Christian Bale’s (in a Supporting Actor category) for ‘The Fighter’ (2010).
-The reason is that both involve losing a lot of weight for the movie.
+The reason is that both performances involved losing a lot of weight for the movie.
 McConaughey lost 40 pounds for his role in Dallas Buyers Club.
-In fact, maybe the whole Best Actor/Actress Category should be re-named ‘Lose (Sometimes Gain) Weight – Win an Oscar’ category, because the trend continues with Natalie Portman (Black Swan), Daniel Day-Lewis (Lincoln), and Anna Hathaway (Les Miserables) all losing their weight and gaining their Oscars as a result.
+In fact, maybe the whole Best Actor/Actress Category should be re-named ‘Lose (Sometimes Gain) Weight – Win an Oscar’ category, because the trend continues, with Natalie Portman (Black Swan), Daniel Day-Lewis (Lincoln), and Anna Hathaway (Les Miserables) all losing their weight and gaining their Oscars as a result.

 Best Lead Actress

 Other nominees: Amy Adams (American Hustle), Judi Dench (Philomena), Meryl Streep (August: Osage County), Sandra Bullock (Gravity)

 A lot of people predicted that win too.
 I am not the least surprised.
 Blanchett was astonishingly good in ‘Blue Jasmine’.
 This solidifies her second Oscar.
 The first one she won for portraying Katherine Hepburn in Scorsese’s ‘The Aviator’ (2004), alongside Leonardo DiCaprio.

 Best Performance by an Actor in a Supporting Role